 Boston is under siege!
 A couple weeks ago an oppressive wave of heat and humidity descended upon the city sending our “feels like” temperatures into the triple digits.
 I know, I know, I should feel bad complaining about this having lived in New York, DC, and Kansas where the air is soupy enough to swim in come August, and most recently in Texas where the scorching heat will melt the skin off your face most months out of the year, but I’m a Northerner now, and us Yanks just can’t handle the heat.
 Which is precisely why I’ve come up with an arsenal of meals that require very little time in front of a hot stove and can be prepared early in the day when the temperature is a bit cooler.
 Best of all, these dinners are designed to be served and eaten cold, preferably with a chilled glass of whatever you’re into drinking right now (for me, it’s my hubby’s awesome wine spritzers with homemade lemon syrup and fresh mint.)

 *wiping drool off my chin as I type*

 Oh, and I was also lucky enough to score this rusty old cast iron skillet for the awesome price of free! that I lovingly brought back to life with a little bit of elbow grease and a whole lot of swearing.(And now, my sweet little friend, you will make me delicious grilled cheeses.)

-Now, even though the list of ingredients below reflects my personal tastes and my (not so cheap) purchase at the farmers’ market, you should absolutely feel free to swap out any or all of produce listed in this recipe with whatever you have on hand – just be sure to choose the crunchier veggies that won’t wilt under the weight of the dressing: shaved carrots, celery, parsnips, and daikon are all good options.
+Even though the list of ingredients below reflects my personal tastes and my (not so cheap) purchase at the farmers’ market, you should absolutely feel free to swap out any or all of produce listed in this recipe with whatever you have on hand – just be sure to choose crunchier veggies that won’t wilt under the weight of the dressing: shaved carrots, celery, parsnips, and daikon are all good options.
 You’ll want a total of 2 cups of cut vegetables.